cannawen/metric_units_reddit_bot/CONTRIBUTING.md

 - If you find a bug, have a question, or have a feature request, please [open an issue](https://github.com/cannawen/metric_units_reddit_bot/issues/new)!
 - Bug reports should contain a link to the reddit comment, or reproduction steps
-- Issues will be tagged ["maintainer approved"](https://github.com/cannawen/metric_units_reddit_bot/issues?q=is%3Aissue+is%3Aopen+label%3A%22maintainer+approved%22) if they are ready to be coded
+- Issues will be tagged ["maintainer approved"](https://github.com/cannawen/metric_units_reddit_bot/issues?q=is%3Aissue+is%3Aopen+label%3A%22maintainer+approved%22) if they are ready to be worked on

 ## Coding